Pleummillennium/candidate-backend-api/README.md

 ## Authorization Rules

 1. **Tasks**:
-   - Any authenticated user can view all tasks
+   - Any authenticated user can view all tasks (archived and non-archived)
    - Any authenticated user can create tasks
-   - Only the task creator can update or delete their tasks
+   - Only the task creator can update, delete, archive, or unarchive their tasks

 2. **Comments**:
    - Any authenticated user can view comments